dhis2/climate-tools/docs/getting-started/jupyter.md

 You can then visit http://localhost:8888 to view, create, and run Jupyter notebooks in the selected workspace.

+**Note**: It's important that `jupyter` and `dhis2eo` are installed to the same virtual environment (e.g. in `venv` or `conda`), and that you activate this environment before you run `jupyter notebook`.
+This will ensure that Jupyter uses the correct Python version with all the necessary dependencies installed.

 ### Example usage

 For instance, if you start the Jupyter server in this repository folder and navigate to the `docs/aggregation` folder you'll find the `earthkit-netcdf.ipynb` file: